readthedocs/sphinx_rtd_theme/README.rst

 View a working demo_ over on readthedocs.org_.

 This is a mobile-friendly sphinx_ theme I made for readthedocs.org_.
-It's currently in development there and includes some rtd variable checks that can be ignored if you're just trying to use it on your project outside of that site.

-**This repo also exists as a submodule within the readthedocs itself**, so please make your edits to the SASS files here, rather than the .css files on RTD.
+If you'd like to update the theme, please make your edits to the SASS files here, rather than the .css files on checked into the repo.

 .. image:: screen_mobile.png
     :width: 100%